The Best Road Trips Through Germany

 The first leaves turn red and yellow, the nights are already bitterly cold and yes, the tanned skin gradually changes back to its original color.
 You’re right – summer is over!
 The only thing that helps against the annual autumn blues: Pack your bag and look for an adventure!
 But you don’t need to travel to Australia or Costa Rica.
 The German autumn can do much more than just announcing the dreary winter.
 We’ll tell you which corners of Germany you should travel to prolong your summer feelings.

-Unfortunately your annual vacation is almost taken?
-No problem!
 The German Wine Route is only 85 kilometers long and can easily be discovered on a long weekend.
 The route leads – as the name suggests – through the wine-growing regions of the Palatinate.
 The three-day roadtrip begins at the German Wine Gate in the municipality of Schweigen-Rechtenbach, which is also known for its good wine taverns.
 From here you can continue through the Vorderpfalz, past historic and wildly romantic towns such as Bad Bergzabern or Gleiszellen-Gleishorbach.
 Absolutely worth seeing are also the Hambach Castle or the Wachtenburg, which can be discovered on this route.

 Along the entire route, the best Pinot Blanc and Pinot Gris as well as Riesling wines tempt you to test and stay for a while.
 Finally, the driver is allowed to enjoy a drop of good wine at the House of the German Wine Route in Bockenheim the latest.